 Chaplin is brilliant as he travels between the ‘object’ of his next bit of income as Henri Verdoux, Alias Varnay, Bonheur, and Floray.
 The ladies are hilariously diverse and not without ridicule… The rowboat scene is a riot!

-I’ll be doing an extensive post on this film as it has caught my heart like a delirious flu… Co-stars
+I’ll be doing an extensive post on this film as it has caught my heart like the delirious flu… Co-stars

 Charlie Chaplin and Marilyn Nash- Monsieur Verdoux ’47